Otavi: Transport

 Otavi is a railway junction where the line from Windhoek to Oshikango branches off the line to Grootfontein.
 The town is served by the Otavi railway station.

-The B1, the main road going North and South through Namibia runs right through Otavi, about a 3½ hour drive from the capital, Windhoek.
+Otavi is situated next to the B1 - the longest National Road, running the length of Namibia - about 370 km from the capital, Windhoek.

 History

-On July 1, 1915, the German Army was defeated at Otavi by South African troops; on June 9 they surrendered nearby and signed the Khorab Peace Treaty.
+On July 1, 1915, the German Army was defeated at Otavi by South African troops; on July 9 they surrendered nearby and signed the Khorab Peace Treaty.
 A public monument to this event was erected in 1973 outside of Otavi.

 During the South African Border War SWASpes, the 1 SWA Specialist Unit was based here, moving from Oshivelo in 1979.
 The unit consisted of horse mounted troops, dog trackers, human trackers and motorcycle units to hunt insurgents.

 Politics

 Otavi is governed by a town council that currently has seven seats.

 The 2015 local authority election was won by SWAPO which gained six seats and 957 votes.
 The remaining seat went to the Democratic Turnhalle Alliance (DTA) which gained 79 votes.
 SWAPO also won the 2020 local authority election.
 It obtained 1,092 votes and gained five seats.
 One seat each went to the Independent Patriots for Change (IPC, an opposition party formed in August 2020) and to the Landless People's Movement (LPM, an opposition party formed in 2016) with 260 and 167 votes, respectively.